Erina Harris, PhD, MFA, BA

 PEDAGOGY:

-My ongoing, committed pedagogical practice is informed by study and mentorship from teachers, artists, and Knowledge Keepers, with an emphasis on anti-racist, feminist, queer, and de-colonial pedagogies.
-To borrow the insights of bell hooks, I sincerely believe that "the classroom" can be a site of "radical possibility" as well as compassion, discovery and creativity.
-To my mind, teaching and writing are vital, life-long practices hence, I am always, and forever, a student too.
+My ongoing, committed teaching practice is informed by studies with, and mentorship from teachers, artists, and Knowledge Keepers.
+I work to engage anti-racist, feminist, queer, and de-colonial pedagogical methodologies.
+To borrow the insights of bell hooks, I too believe that "the classroom" can be a site of "radical possibility" as well as compassion, discovery and creativity.
+To my mind teaching and writing are vital life-long practices hence, I am forever a student.

-All course Syllabi include works by creators from different backgrounds, identity positions, abilities, and ontologies, including works in translation and across genres and aesthetics.
-Students will be assigned readings across literary/historical periods (time travel!), and as representative of divergent worldviews.
+All Syllabi include works by creators from diverse cultural backgrounds, identity positions, abilities, and epistemologies, including works in translation - all across genres and aesthetics.
+Students will be assigned readings across literary/historical periods (time travel!) and representative of divergent worldviews.
 All Syllabi will meaningfully engage creations by BIPOC, disabled, LGBTQ2S+ and settler writers/artists.

-All courses include anonymous student mid-way evaluations and I invite student input towards finalizing course reading lists.
+All courses include anonymous student mid-way evaluations; I invite student input towards finalizing course reading lists.

-In the instruction of Creative Writing, coursework involves technical skill-building, committed and embodied close reading/listening; the risk of "experimentation" or the "poetics of uncertainty" will become a regular part of our creative practice.
-(For Creative Writing courses, "experiments" are graded solely based on completion, as part of fostering writing Towards the Unknown).
+In the instruction of Creative Writing, coursework involves technical skill-building, embodied close reading/listening.
+The risk of "experimentation" or the "poetics of uncertainty" will become a regular part of our creative practice.
+For Creative Writing courses, "experiments" are graded solely based on completion, as part of fostering writing Towards the Unknown.
 Both creative and scholarly courses engage multi-media texts and artworks, and extra-canonical inventions (for example: chapbooks, social/performative poetics, "lyric" and "experimental" poetries).
 Syllabi include writings (artistic, theoretical, hybrid) by established and minoritized voices.
-Literary forms/aesthetics will be carefully and critically considered in the context of intersectionality and dominant ideologies.
-Creative Writing students will spend a significant amount of time writing/creating, as well as developing the practice of the rigorous and respectful critique, as part of skill-building and community-building.
+Literary forms/aesthetics will be considered critically in the context of intersectionality and dominant ideologies.
+Creative Writing students will spend a significant amount of time creating, in addition to developing the practice of the rigorous and respectful critique as part of skill-building + community-building.

 I work to be aware and pro-active regarding power inequities in the classroom and beyond.